Leo-Thomas/EngineFaultDB/README.md

 * **Lambda:** The air-fuel equivalence ratio.
 * **Air-Fuel Ratio (AFR):** Ratio of air to fuel in the combustion chambers.

-The percentage distribution of tweets from the annotated data set according to each fault type category is as follows:
+The percentage distribution of data according to each fault type category is as follows:

 | Label    | Amount  | Percent (\%) |
 |----------|---------|--------------|